 And Neil Fuller said: “For us this project came out of the blue.
 We were asked about supplying the Portland stone one week and the next week we were in production.
 It eventually became a major project lasting nine months.”

-It was not always absolutely certain that the memorial would be Portland limestone and there was even, briefly, a suggestion that it could be concrete, says Lt Colonel Richard Callander of the Armed Forces Memorial Appeal that is still about £450,000 short of the £6million needed to pay for the construction costs (any contributions to the fund would be gratefully received – visit the website address at the top of page 19).
+It was not always absolutely certain that the memorial would be Portland limestone and there was even, briefly, a suggestion that it could be concrete, says Lt Colonel Richard Callander of the Armed Forces Memorial Appeal that is still about £450,000 short of the £6million needed to pay for the construction costs (any contributions to the fund would be gratefully received).
 In the end, traditional brick-core and Portland solid wall construction has been used.

 But Liam had always wanted the memorial to use stone.
 “We have a passion in the office for stone.
 We try to build in solid, load-bearing material showing the skill of the craftsmen and the quality the material has as one of the most enduring, sustainable materials there is on earth.

 “Using it wisely it can last for thousands of years and can say so much about our culture and history.
 It’s just such a wonderful material.”

 The quarry companies supplied the block sawn-six-sides to S McConnell & Sons in Kilkeel – 600tonnes from Albion and 500tonnes from Stone Firms.

 One of the reasons it went out to McConnells is that they have one of the best equipped workshops in the UK and the programming skills to put the machines to best use.
 And with the timescale for the project, it was always going to need the input of machines.

 That is particularly true of all those inscriptions.
 Letterer and sculptor Richard Kindersley, who designed a font especially for the memorial (see below), has calculated it would have taken five craftspeople 10 years to cut the letters by hand.